-During this call, school must inform moderators of any relevant information - for example, changes to rank cohort list from that provided from 24th May 2022.
+During this call, school must inform moderators of any relevant information - for example, changes to rank cohort list from that provided on 23rd May 2023.

 - 5. Inform teachers and HT/senior leader of selected sample. - 6.
 Teaching team collect and organise evidence together for each child in sample and prepare allocated room.